neoclide/coc-prettier/Readme.md

 Controls the printing of spaces inside object literals

-#### prettier.jsxBracketSameLine (default: false)

-If true, puts the `>` of a multi-line jsx element at the end of the last line instead of being alone on the next line

 #### prettier.parser (default: 'babylon') - JavaScript only

 Which parser to use.
 Valid options are 'flow' and 'babylon'.